- Who We Are

-Larry Garber is Deputy Assistant Administrator in the Bureau for Policy, Planning and Learning (PPL) at USAID, where he supervises the Offices of Science & Technology and Learning Evaluation and Research.
+Larry Garber is Senior Advisor to the Bureau of Policy, Planning and Learning, where he supervises the Offices of Science & Technology and Learning Evaluation and Research.
 During the first several months of 2010, Mr. Garber led a small team, which conceptualized and stood up the PPL Bureau, and from June-August 2010 he served as the Bureau’s Acting Assistant to the Administrator.

 From October 2010-July 2011, Mr. Garber was detailed to the Africa Bureau, where he served as the Agency point person for the Referendum on Southern Sudan independence, and supervised the Offices Southern African Affairs and Development Planning.
 And from March-August 2011, Mr. Garber led an intra-agency Middle East Strategic Planning Group, which recommended a reframing of Agency programmatic approaches in response to developments in the Middle East and North Africa region.

 Mr. Garber was a senior policymaker for USAID in Washington from 1993-99, including serving nine months as the Acting Assistant Administrator for the Bureau of Policy and Program Coordination.
 He was Director of USAID's West Bank and Gaza Mission from 1999-2004.